-Proctors must be pre-approved and forms may take a week to process.
+Proctors must be pre-approved and forms may take a week or more to process.
 Please make arrangements for proctored testing at the beginning of the term to prevent delays.

 Selecting a proctor who does not meet the acceptable criteria may delay your proctor request.
 We reserve the right to reject any proposed proctor or any previously approved proctor at any time.

 Submit your proctor request: Test Proctor Approval Form.

 After submitting the proctor approval form, we will contact the proctor to verify contact information and academic integrity requirements of the location.
 We will notify you when the proctor approval process is complete or if the proctor does not meet approval.
 You only need to submit one proctor approval form each term, unless you need to change proctors.
 If approved, your test proctor will be contacted by your instructor and provided access and instructions to administer your tests.